mehulkri/VillagePlanner/README.md

 8. Account page has been added.
 This page allows the user to sign out and change their profile picture.
 9. Routing now accurately displays the travel time, as calculated by the Google Directions API.
 10. Routing also displays the queue time of the store being routed to.
+11. Queue times (which are semi-randomized) have been made more consistent (asking twice for the same store's queue time gives the same result).
+12. Can now move from the reminder page to the home page.
+13. Cosmetic inconsistencies and hiccups fixed (app looks nicer).